 Common Breadth Requirement

 Students must take at least 15 semester hours of credit beyond the core course requirement in courses outside the School of Mathematical and Computational Sciences, and of these 15 semester hours of credit at least 6 must be from outside the Faculty of Science.

 Students in all degree programs in the School of Mathematical and Computational Sciences must complete MCS 4210 Professional Communication and Practice (writing-intensive) and MCS 3050 Tutoring in Mathematical and Computational Sciences.

-Students accepted into the program, complete at least three 14-week paid work terms of normally 14 weeks duration, and three professional development courses.
+Students accepted into the program complete at least three paid work terms of normally 14 weeks duration, and three professional development courses.
 Credits earned through completion of work terms are counted as general electives.

-The Co-op option is available to full-time students in any Mathematical and Computational Sciences Major or Honours program.
+The Co-op option is available to full-time students in any MCS Major or Honours program.
 Applications to the Co-op Education Program are normally made after completion of the first year of study.
 MCS students must complete 126 semester hours of credit in order to graduate with the Co-op designation.